In 2022, we had some of the highest electricity prices since deregulation. But now? Prices have come down by 30% or more vs. last year.

-Texas electricity prices are on the rise in 2022.
-Here’s why Texas electricity prices are so high right now, and some strategies on how to get the best price for your home or business.
-(Use that link to jump right to our recommendations, or read on for geopolitics and economics 101.)
+Here’s a recap on why prices are so high some years (and during the summer) and some strategies on how to get the best price for your home or business.

-For the latest on electricity price forecast, check our article on 2023 Texas Electricity Price Trends.
+For the latest on electricity price forecast, check our article on 2023 Texas Electricity Price Trends or enter your zip code below.

 Find Cheap Electricity Rates